scikit-beam/hackathon-2015-12/agenda.md

 ## Welcome
 * Quick introductions: everyone say your name and affiliation
-* We will begin by building a consensus on the mechanics of an inter-facility software collaboration for scientific Python code for X-rays.
+* We will begin by building a consensus on the mechanics of an inter-facility software collaboration of scientific Python libraries for data analysis at lightsources.
 The astronomy community provides us with a successful model, astropy.

 ## Vision
 Take a few minutes right now to read astropy vision document: